-The conference is designed for teacher educators and researchers, teachers, relevant networks, teacher professional development (PD) centers, mathematics, science and STEM education support centers, presidents and representatives of PD institutions, teacher associations and relevant networks, as well as policymakers in the field of STEM education.
+The conference is designed for teacher educators and researchers, teachers, relevant networks, teacher professional development (PD) centers, mathematics, science and STEM education support centers, representatives of PD institutions, teacher associations and relevant networks, as well as policymakers in the field of STEM education.

-Conference formats & features 1.4.
+Conference formats and features 1.4.

-The ETE 2025 conference will use both traditional and innovative formats to help bring out the specific benefit of gathering a circle of participants from research, practice and policy.
-Vivid exchange and collaborative work will be ensured by spaces for co-creation and for sharing ideas and results.
+The ETE2025 conference will use both traditional and innovative formats to help bring out the specific benefit of gathering a circle of participants from research, practice and policy.
+Vivid exchange and collaborative work will be ensured by workshops and spaces for co-creation and for sharing ideas and results.
 Participants are invited to submit their work in the following conference sessions:

-- Oral presentations to report on research, approaches and projects - Interactive poster sessions to report on projects and research - Workshops and co-creation spaces to actively involve participants For details please see below in part 3.
+- Oral presentations

+- Interactive poster sessions

+- Workshops

+(For details, please see part 3 below.)